 An easy-to-read gauge that enables you to have evenly smoked food.
 Let us open the door to barbeque all foods from brisket to ribs and vegetables while using the Dyna-Glo meat Smoker.

-- Amazing offset design that gives the best smoke flavor ever.
+- Amazing offset design that gives the best smoke flavour ever.

 - Easy to clean the smoker starting from the removable ash collector.

-- Temperature gauge enables one to monitor the temperatures in the smoking area.
+- A temperature gauge enables one to monitor the temperatures in the smoking area.

-- Has got a large charcoal chamber which is easy to handle.
+- Has got a large charcoal chamber that is easy to handle.

 - Easy to assemble.

 - During colder weather, the steel may lose heat so fast as it is thin.

 Meet an excellent, quite easy to use, and portable gas smoker that infuses a unique smoked flavour to your meat.
 The Camp Chef Smoke Vault 24 is indeed one of the best meat smokers and will be an excellent choice for you.
 If you love smoking, grilling, baking, this meat smoker will entirely make your dream come true.
 You can use the Camp Chef vault smoker for a variety of foods, from ribs to a whole turkey, burger, cakes.